-If you’re a frequent WestJet flyer, then the WestJet RBC World Elite Mastercard is a must for you.
-To simply put it, WestJet Rewards is one of the best airline loyalty programs out there and the WestJet Mastercard allows you to earn WestJet Dollars at an incredible pace.
+Are you looking for a WestJet RBC World Elite Mastercard review?
+To simply put it, if you’re a frequent WestJet flyer, then the WestJet RBC World Elite Mastercard is a must for you.
+WestJet Rewards is one of the most popular airline loyalty programs in Canada and the WestJet Mastercard allows you to earn WestJet Dollars at an incredible pace.

 - $119 annual fee